 Related: Are you an Interfaith Family?
 Get our 8 Nights of Hanukkah Kindness Activities

 And as an added bonus, this Kindness Christmas Calendar creates a countdown to Christmas so your kids can stop asking you how many days are left until Santa comes down your chimney.

-Materials Needed to Make the Kindness Christmas Activity:
+Materials Needed to Make these Kindness Christmas Activities: